Travel guide

 Coverage: coast, resorts, and mountains

 Mobile coverage in Jamaica is good on the tourist coast and in cities, and weaker in the mountainous interior.
-The northern strip—Montego Bay, Ocho Rios, Negril—and the capital, Kingston, have stable 4G/LTE, more than enough for maps, messaging, and streaming.
+The northern strip—Montego Bay, Ocho Ríos, Negril—and the capital, Kingston, have stable 4G/LTE, more than enough for maps, messaging, and streaming.

-Large all-inclusive resorts usually offer their own Wi-Fi, but as soon as you go out to explore the coast, swim in waterfalls, or drive along the road, your mobile data is what matters.
-In areas like Negril or around Dunn's River Falls, you'll have signal in the main areas and access points, while in the Blue Mountains, deep jungle, or secondary interior roads, coverage drops to 3G or disappears at times.
+Large all-inclusive resorts usually offer their own Wi-Fi, but as soon as you go out to explore the coast, swim in waterfalls, or drive the road, your mobile data takes over.
+In areas like Negril or around Dunn's River Falls, you'll have signal in main areas and access points, while in the Blue Mountains, deep jungle, or secondary roads inland, coverage drops to 3G or disappears at times.
 This is to be expected on a mountainous island.
-The eSIM relies on the best available network at each point, so you're not dependent on a single operator.
-If Jamaica is a stop on a broader Caribbean itinerary, you'll find the eSIM guide for the Dominican Republic useful, another beach destination with a similar logic.
+The eSIM relies on the best available network at each point, so you don't depend on a single operator.

 Local operators: Flow and Digicel